 Then the tree fell, and the muslin curtains were ignited.
 The uneasy crowd was on its feet.
 The fire raced across the stage and up the walls where it fed on new paint.

 “When the fire started,” Mack’s sister Hattie remembered, “I turned to my brother and said in Indian, ‘Let’s get out of here,’ but he nudged me to keep quiet.
 He said they would put it out.”
-She ran anyway.
+She ran anyway and escaped using the evacuation emergency stair chair.
 When she looked back, “it was all inferno.”

 Somebody screamed.
 Everybody rushed for the only door, but somebody fell.
 Then somebody else, and the aisles were blocked.